xujiachang1024/CleaningDataProject/README.md

 # Getting and Cleaning Data Course Project
+Course Project for Getting and Cleaning Data, part of Data Science Specialization by John Hopkins University on Coursera.
 The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.

 ### How does this repo work?
  * Download the entire repo